omdevteam/om/docs/html/_sources/documentation_local.rst.txt

 `here <http://cxidb.org/data/82/raw-data/>`_ and unpacked (Beware, the data, even compressed, is 24Gb).

-In order to run OnDA on your machine, create a *monitor.toml* configuration file.
-(See :doc:`here <documentation_configuration_file>` for a discussion of the format and content of the configuration file).
+In order to run OnDA on a local machine, a *monitor.toml* configuration file should be created (See :doc:`here <documentation_configuration_file>` for a discussion of the format and content of the configuration file).

 * **Example monitor.toml for the Ti-Yen Lan dataset from the CXIDB website**:
   :doc:`monitor.toml <example_files_monitor_toml>`

-Make sure that all the files mentioned in the configuration file (masks, bad_pixel_masks, etc.) are present on your machine.
+All the files mentioned in the configuration file (masks, bad_pixel_masks, etc.) must be present and readable on the local machine.

 * **Example pilatus.geom for the Pilatus detector**: :doc:`pilatus.geom
   <example_pilatus_geom>`

-Then create a file with the list of files that onda will process, with their full absolute or relative path, one file per line.
-This can easily be obtained using the *find* command from bash:
+A file must finally be generated with the list of files that onda will process, each with its own full absolute or relative path, one file per line.
+This file can easily be created using the Unix *find* command:

 .. code-block:: bash

     # Substitute <path> with the path to the downloaded files
     find <path> -name "*cbf" > files.lst

-In the command line, *path* should be replaced with the absolute or relative path to the directory where the files have been unpacked.
-For example, assuming that the files had been unpacked in the *data8* subdirectory in the current folder, the first lines of the *files.lst* file should read:
+In this command line, *path* should be replaced with the absolute or relative path to the directory where the data files have been unpacked.
+For example, assuming that the files are in the *data8* subdirectory in the current folder, the first lines of the *files.lst* file should read:

 .. code-block:: text